EndPointCorp/end-point-blog/2010/01/04/2009-end-point-blogging.html.md

 - [/blog/2008/08/26/acts-as-xapian-it-just-works](/blog/2008/08/26/acts-as-xapian-it-just-works)
 - [/blog/2008/12/13/truecrypte-whole-disk-encryption-for](/blog/2008/12/13/truecrypte-whole-disk-encryption-for)

-The top 10 "Top Pages", according to a tool provided by [SEOmoz](http://seomoz.org/), which is calculated using SEOmoz popularity metrics based on external links and quality of external linking pages to the url, are:
+The top 10 “Top Pages”, according to a tool provided by [SEOmoz](https://moz.com/), which is calculated using SEOmoz popularity metrics based on external links and quality of external linking pages to the url, are:

 - [/blog/2009/09/16/migrating-postgres-with-bucardo-4](/blog/2009/09/16/migrating-postgres-with-bucardo-4)
 - [/blog/2009/08/20/text-sequences](/blog/2009/08/20/text-sequences)